Current information on referrals and the waiting list.

-The scope of the Service remains gender affirming genital surgery.
-Other surgical procedures, such as mastectomy or orchidectomy remain the responsibility of DHBs.
-Referrals for these procedures should be sent to your local DHB in accordance with any locally agreed pathways.
+The scope of the Service is gender affirming genital surgery for transgender people.
+Referrals for other gender affirming surgeries and referrals for people with an intersex variation should be sent to the person’s local DHB in accordance with locally agreed pathways.

 Information on the new service can be found at Delivering health services to transgender people.

 The focus of the Ministry-funded service is to improve access to gender affirming genital reconstruction for transgender people who have not previously been able to have this surgery.

 People who have had or are considering self-funding genital reconstruction surgery in New Zealand or overseas should be aware that the Ministry will not routinely accept referrals for elective revisions of past surgeries.

 People who have or are considering self-funding surgery are advised that their local DHB is responsible for treating emergency or urgent complications from surgery.
 Non-emergency / non-urgent complications or sub-optimal outcomes from self-funded surgeries should be referred to the surgical team who provided the patient’s surgery or their GP.
 Not the Ministry-funded service.

 The Ministry will not reimburse the cost of surgery to patients on the waiting list of the service who choose to self-fund surgery in New Zealand or overseas.

 In late 2019 the Ministry wrote to a group of patients whose referrals were received prior to 2016 and who had been waiting the longest.
 In August 2020 we contacted a second group of long-waiting patients who were referred between 2016 to mid-2018.

 We asked these people to complete a health questionnaire and provide recent health status information.
 This has assessed the following:

 - whether the person still wishes to proceed with surgery